David Southwood: Research career

 Southwood conducted post-doctoral research at the University of California, Los Angeles, working on magnetometer data from the ATS-1 spacecraft.
 He then returned to Imperial College in 1971, where he produced a theory of field-line resonances in the Earth's magnetosphere which now underpins most work on geomagnetic pulsations.

-In 1982 Southwood founded what became the Space and Atmospheric Physics Group and together with André Balogh decided to focus the group's experimental work on space magnetometers.
-This led to Imperial's involvement in a series of missions including Ulysses, Mars 96, Cluster, Cassini, Rosetta, BepiColombo, and Solar Orbiter.
-His magnetometer on the Cassini Saturn orbiter found the first signatures that led to the discovery of geysers on the moon Enceladus.
+In 1982 Southwood founded a space and atmospheric physics research group at Imperial; along with André Balogh he decided to focus the group's experimental work on space magnetometers.
+Over the following decades Southwood and this research group were involved in missions including Ulysses, Mars 96, Cluster, Cassini, Rosetta, BepiColombo, and Solar Orbiter.
+The magnetometer on the Cassini Saturn orbiter found the first signatures that led to the discovery of geysers on the moon Enceladus.

-During this time he also was a co-investigator on the magnetometer team led by Margaret G. Kivelson for the Galileo mission to Jupiter.
+Southwood was also a co-investigator on the magnetometer team led by Margaret G. Kivelson for the Galileo mission to Jupiter.
 The magnetic field measurements made by this magnetometer led to several discoveries concerning the magnetism of the Galilean moons and asteroid Gaspra.
 From 1994 to 1997 Southwood was head of the Blackett Laboratory at Imperial College.